 - Add a few drops of dish soap to the mixture.

 - To make a funnel, cut a piece of paper into a funnel shape.

 - Place the funnel on top and secure it with tape.

 - Pour a small amount of syrup into the funnel.

 - Place it on the counter.

-If you have coffee packages laying around, just cut a piece of it
+If you have coffee packages lying around, just cut a piece of it

-These are highly durable and a lot more smoother, since the seal bag is made from laminated barrier film.
-It’s perfect since the actual coffee package does not hold odor or moisture so the flies won’t take a nip at the funnel versus actually going inside the bottle.
+These are highly durable and much smoother since the sealed bag is made from laminated barrier film.
+It’s perfect since the actual coffee package does not hold odor or moisture, so the flies won’t take a nip at the funnel versus actually going inside the bottle.

 How to get rid of outdoor flies

-If you’re wanting to get rid of flies outside, these garden plants work wonderfully at repelling them.
+If you want to get rid of flies outside, these garden plants work wonderfully at repelling them.